Definition of Fundraising

 - Student organizations are charged a reservation fee for use of campus facilities for all fundraising activities.
 The University does not subsidize fundraising on campus by student groups.
 This fee is currently $40 per room per day, in addition to any facility rental fees.

 - Student groups sponsoring events on campus that are open to the public and that charge admission or request donations for admission are required to arrange and report ticket sales and receipts through the Campus Box Office.

 - Student organization or sport clubs planning to use an off-campus or commercial promoter to help sponsor or organize an on-campus event must contact CSI for special guidelines before making any arrangements or contractual agreement.
 Publicity and promotion must make it clear that the function is sponsored by that organization acting in a private capacity and not as a representative of the University.

 - Student organizations and sport clubs may not sign any contracts on behalf of the University or act as its agent.

 - Fundraising approval for donations and table sales will be approved for no more than one quarter at a time.

-- Solicitation of donations in outdoor areas is prohibited except at tables immediately outside the MU and Silo, with prior reservation approval made through Guest Services and fundraising approval through CSI.
+- Solicitation of donations in outdoor areas is prohibited except at tables immediately outside the MU and Silo, with prior reservation approval made through the Information Desk and fundraising approval through CSI.